A note on the Higher order Tur\'{a}n inequalities for $k$-regular partitions: Introduction and Statement of results

 There is a classical result by Hermite that generalizes the Tur\'{a}n inequalities using Jensen polynomials.
 Let be a polynomial with real coefficients.
 Let $\beta_1, \beta_2, \cdots, \beta_n$ be the roots of $f$ and denote $S_0 = n$ and their Newton sums.
 Let $M(f)$ be the Hankel matrix of $S_0, \cdots S_{2n-2}$, i.e.

-Hermite's theorem \cite{NO63} states that $f$ is hyperbolic if and only if $M(f)$ is positive semi-definite.
+Hermite's theorem \cite{NO63} states that $f$ is hyperbolic if and only if $M(f)$ is positive definite.
 Recall that a polynomial with real coefficients is called hyperbolic if all of its roots are real.
-Each $S_m$ can be expressed in terms of the coefficients $a_0, \cdots, a_{n-1}$ of $f$ for $m \geq 1$, and a matrix is positive semi-definite if and only if all its principle minors are non-negative.
+Each $S_m$ can be expressed in terms of the coefficients $a_0, \cdots, a_{n-1}$ of $f$ for $m \geq 1$, and a matrix is positive definite if and only if all its principle minors are positive.
 Thus Hermite's theorem provides a set of inequality conditions on the coefficients of a hyperbolic polynomial $f$: